 Sarah J. Jackson

-At Northeastern University, Dr. Jackson has taught Social Movement Communication, Communication and Inclusion, Introduction to Communication Studies, Media, Culture and Society, and Media and Identity.
-She also serves on the executive committee of Northeastern’s Women’s, Gender and Sexuality Studies Program and advises Northeastern’s multicultural student organization NUMIX.
+At Northeastern University, Dr. Jackson teaches Social Movement Communication and Communication and Inclusion.
+She has also taught Introduction to Communication Studies, Media, Culture and Society, and Media and Identity.
+She serves on the executive committee of Northeastern’s Women’s, Gender and Sexuality Studies Program, and advises Northeastern’s multicultural student organization NUMIX.
 Prior to teaching at Northeastern, Dr. Jackson taught at the University of Minnesota and University of Michigan where she earned her PhD and MA respectively.